French Press Vs Pour Over | Which Method is the Best?

 So you can say French Press is a party coffee maker perfect for large gatherings.

-The cost of French press and pour-over coffee equipment can vary widely depending on the specific brand, model, and features.
+Both French press and pour-over are very affordable coffee makers.
+However, the price varies depending on the specific brand, model, and features.

 In general, a good-quality French press costs between $20 and $40.
-There are some ceramic and metal French presses that can cost up to $100.
+Some ceramic and metal French presses can cost up to $100.

 A decent pour-over coffee maker costs between $30 and $50.
 You can find pour-over coffee makers for as low as $20 and as high as hundreds of dollars.